evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 ## Drivetrain

-BYD Seal U Design has a front-wheel drive system supported by one motor on the front axle.
+The BYD Seal U Design has a front-wheel drive system supported by one motor on the front axle.
 The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension